csc-training/geocomputing/python/routing/readme.md

-## Testing python routing using igraph and networkx with multiprocessing
+## Routing using Python igraph or networkx package with multiprocessing

+Here you can find example code for doing network routing in Taito with Python igraph or networkx package.
+For reading the data from OpenStreetMap osmnx package is used. osmnx can create network data needed by networkx directly.
+For igraph the data has to be save in GraphML format first, and then igraph can read from GraphML.
+In general igraph is faster and requires less memory, while networkx might be easier to use.

+Files:
-* osmnx-graphml.py contains example how to create a graph in graphml format from osm data.
+* osmnx-graphml.py - how to create a graph in GraphML format from OpenStreetMap data.
-* igraph_parallel.py and nx_parallel.py are examples on how to run shortest path analysis with igraph and networkx in parallel with multiprocessing module.
+* igraph_parallel.py and nx_parallel.py - how to run shortest path analysis with igraph and networkx in parallel with multiprocessing module.
-* batch_igarph.sh and batch_nx.sh files are batch job files for submitting the shortest paths scripts to batch job system in Taito.
+* batch_igarph.sh and batch_nx.sh - batch job files for submitting the shortest paths scripts to batch job system in Taito.

+Notes:
-* Creating graphml file from osm data with osmnx requires a lot of memory as osmnx uses networkx graphs.
-Downloading from overpass api is suitable for only smaller areas.
+* Creating GraphML file from OpenStreetMap data with osmnx requires a lot of memory as osmnx uses networkx graphs.
+Downloading from overpass API is suitable for only smaller areas.
 Downloading whole Finland graph took 19 hours in our tests.
 * Memory consumption increases with parallelisation, but not by much
-* Parallelisation done within one node (=up to 16 or 24 cores depending on node type, 256GB memory, 1.5TB in hugemem queue, see Taito userguide for details about different node types and queues)
+* Parallelisation is done within one node, in Taito up to 24 cores and 256GB memory (or 1.5TB in hugemem queue) can be used.

+###Test results
-Time and memory consumption for shortest paths analysis on whole Finland street network from OSM using igraph.
+Time and memory consumption for shortest paths analysis on whole *Finland* street network from OSM using igraph.

 | Cores	 |Wall clock (min:s)|Time on pathfinding (min:s)|Mem (GB)|
 | ------ |------------------|-----------------------|--------|